astropy/astropy-api/wcs/wcs_api.md

     ax.contour('scuba.fits')

 which should automatically overlay it in the right WCS.
-However, if ``imshow`` is given a file with a WCS transformation different from the one being used for the axes, then an exception should be raised.
+However, if ``imshow`` is given a FITS file with a WCS transformation different from the one being used for the axes, then an exception should be raised.

 Multi-dimensional WCS objects
 -----------------------------